 1. Tapas: more than just food

-Tapas are at the very heart of Spanish lifestyle.
-Everywhere you go, you will find lively bars serving small plates of amazing food and local tastes.
-But tapas are much more than just portions of food, going for tapas is all about social activity and a bonding experience.
-Here, nearly everyone gets together on a daily basis to enjoy a good conversation and tapas together with their family and friends.
+Tapas are at the very heart of the Spanish lifestyle.
+Everywhere you go, you will find lively bars serving small plates of amazing food and delicious local tastes.
+But tapas are much more than just portions of food, going for tapas is all about social activity and provides a memorable bonding experience.
+Here, the Spanish regularly get together with their family and friends to have a good old chat.
 People commonly eat their tapas standing up at the bar or at small tables, rather than sitting down.
 They are meant to be informal and after completing the first round of lively conversation and small plates, everyone moves on to the next bar, often only a few footsteps away.

 2. Curious locals

 The Spanish are friendly people and will be the first to greet you with curiosity about your journey.
 It is in their culture to be welcoming and open to a chat.
 When you ask for help, they will try to help you as much as they can whether it’s asking for directions or getting your bike over their fence.
 Here’s what our Spanish operations guru and regular guide, Sabine Reichert, told us: